 Surface Maintenance Program

-There are 538 lane miles of roads in Multnomah County.
+There are 269 miles of roads in Multnomah County.
 The surfaces of these roads are maintained through chip seals, contract overlays and street sweeping.

 Chip seals are a cost effective way to preserve rural asphalt roads, sealing the pavement and minimizing effects of aging.
 The treatment process combines one or more layers of liquid asphalt and fine gravel that are bound together with a fog seal.